ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/group-cell-renderer/index.md

 - The column **Group Renderer A** builds on before, but adds the group cell renderer with `cellRenderer='agGroupCellRenderer'`.
 The values are exactly as per the previous column, except now we have expand and collapse functionality.

-- The column **Group Renderer B** builds on before, but adds `field=city` so that the city is displayed in the leave nodes in the group column.
+- The column **Group Renderer B** builds on before, but adds `field=city` so that the city is displayed in the leaf nodes in the group column.

 - The column **Group Renderer C** builds on before, but adds the following `cellRendererParams`: